 Why You Need To Directly Practice Your Social Skills

-To improve your social skills you have to practice them.
-That sentence is probably one of the most important ones on this site.
-All the advice on this site can help you have a better idea of what to do or not to do, but you still have to hone the actual skills in real life.
+That sentence is one of the most important ones on this site.
+All the advice here can help you have a better idea of what or not to do in social situations, but you still have to hone the actual skills in real life.
 It's the same for any other ability people can have.
-This point is really basic, and you can read the same advice in dozens of other places.
-I still have to mention it though because it's so important.
+This point is really basic, and you can find the same advice in dozens of other places.
+I still have to mention it though because it's so crucial.

 Attitudes have to be practiced as well